 • Run and discover automations from the Control Room.

-• Input: String, Number, and Boolean
+• Input: String, Number, Boolean, List, Dictionary, DateTime, and Record

-• Output: String, Number, Boolean, and List
+• Output: String, Number, Boolean, List, Dictionary, DateTime, and Record

 Prerequisites